Login with email

 With your support we plan on creating a smart and inclusive campus.
 One that utilises the latest technologies and invites the community onto campus.
 Our plan is to remove old boundaries and establish civic spaces.
 Creating welcoming entrances and gateways, so the community feels welcome on campus.
 With open walkways, glass fronts and inviting displays the community can feel welcome on campus and be part of our community.

-Thanks to your generosity the James McCune Smith Learning Hub is nearly complete and due to open in 2021.
+Thanks to your generosity the James McCune Smith Learning Hub opened in April 2021.
 This building will nurture talent and provide the best environment for our students to thrive in.
-A real flagship in our development it will:
+This flagship development will:

-The Research Hub will bring together the right people in order to help tackle today’s global challenges.
+The ARC will bring together the right people in order to help tackle today’s global challenges.
 It will engage and connect the University with industry, the City of Glasgow and global research and policy communities to make a difference to people’s lives.
-Innovative minds need spaces in which to thrive and our Research Hub is all about creating a catalyst for change, excellence and innovation.
+Innovative minds need spaces in which to thrive and The Mazumdar-Shaw Advanced Research Centre is all about creating a catalyst for change, excellence and innovation.